Peer2Panel/Peer2Panel-ecosystem/README.md

 //for gassless meta-transactions
 - npm install hardhat-contract-sizer
 //If you wanna track the size of your contract (max size is 24KiB on EVM)
+- npm install @nomiclabs/hardhat-etherscan
+//to fetch data from etherscan

 Then, you can run the test with
 - npx hardhat run scripts/run_test.js